- About Us

 What if I’m interested in something Jewish but BHA isn’t doing it?
 Give us a ring!
 If you have the energy to make something Jewish happen, let us know - we are eager to get new and creative programs up and running.

 How do I get to BHA?
 We're at 331 Verplanck Avenue, Beacon, NY.
 Most people coming by car pull up the driveway which opens on Verplanck Avenue and drive all the way to the back.
-You can see a map here.
+Here's a map and directions.

 many thanks to R. Noa Kushner at Nita from whom we totally ripped off with whom we creatively synergized the idea for this page.
 Thanks, Noa!